Overview of CSS Shapes

 shape-margin to a basic shape.
 Change the margin to push the text further away from the path the shape would take by default.

 In the examples above we have used images or a visible element to define the shape, meaning that you can see the shape on the page.
-Instead, you might simply want to cause some text to flow along a non-rectangular invisible line.
+Instead, you might want to cause some text to flow along a non-rectangular invisible line.
 You can do this with Shapes, however you will still need a floated item, which you can then make invisible.
 That could be a redundant element inserted into the document, an empty

 <span> perhaps, but our preference is to use generated content.
 This means we can keep things used for styling inside the CSS.